sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 === Content Widgets for Elementor ===

 1. [Content Accordion Widget for Elementor (Free)](https://unlimited-elements.com/content-accordion-widget-for-elementor/)  Display your website content in an interactive accordion widget.
 Load Elementor templates into your accordion items to create advanced accordion layouts.
 Each accordion-item can be assigned its own template to create a versatile design.
-Sync together two or more item-based widgets to create advanced creative layouts that will blow your website visitor’s minds.
+Sync together two or more item-based widgets to create advanced creative layouts that will blow your website visitorвЂ™s minds.
 Create the layouts you have always dreamt of without needing a single line of code.
 Use remote control widgets to let users navigate between different accordion items.
 The remote controls will make the user experience on your Elementor website more unique and more friendly.

-2. [Simple Popup Widget for Elementor (Free)](https://unlimited-elements.com/simple-popup-widget-for-elementor/)  Simple Popup Widget for Elementor is designed to help you create stunning popups and increase your website’s engagement.
+2. [Simple Popup Widget for Elementor (Free)](https://unlimited-elements.com/simple-popup-widget-for-elementor/)  Simple Popup Widget for Elementor is designed to help you create stunning popups and increase your websiteвЂ™s engagement.
 Easily create custom popups on the fly right within the Elementor page builder.

 3. [Content Tabs Widget for Elementor (Free)](https://unlimited-elements.com/content-tabs-widget-for-elementor/)  The Content Tabs widget allows users to navigate various types of content on your website in an interactive tabs layout.
 Create a collection of headings in one content area, each connected header in the list can activate a different content area associated with it by click.
 Use tabs to break your content down into multiple parts that may be collapsed and expanded to make the page more tidy and user-friendly.